iver56/flownet2-docker/README.md

 }
 ```

-Images are expected to be 256 x 256.
+The output matrix will have 256 x 256 resolution, regardless of input size.
+This matrix needs to be rescaled (e.g. with
+[scikit-image](http://scikit-image.org/docs/dev/api/skimage.transform.html#skimage.transform.resize) with `preserve_range=True`)
+to the input image size if needed.

-Output will be like this:
+The returned JSON will look like this:

 ```
 {